Calbabreaker/raytracing-cpp/README.md

 # CPU Raytracing

-Does raycasting on the CPU and outputs an image.
+Does raycasting (techically path tracing here) on the CPU and outputs an image.

 ## Building